robertsamples/voron-sourcing-guide/README.md

 it's drifted.
 Three things convinced me it was worth doing something about.

 **Mixed tooth profiles.** The guide recommends Gates belts next to POWGE pulleys in several places.
-That mismatch chews belts — the pulleys I posted have belt dust packed into the tooth valleys, and that's the mild version.
+That mismatch chews belts, and Gates pulleys are no longer hard to source like they were with guides were written.
 It isn't really a POWGE problem.
 It's that a recommendation made in one tab years ago never got revisited in the other sixteen, so the advice is internally inconsistent.
-Vendors read the guide too, which is how you end up buying a Gates/POWGE motion kit off the shelf.
+Vendors read the guide too, which is how you end up buying a Gates/POWGE motion kit off the shelf even though Gates are really not that much more expensive.

 **Dead links.** I checked every link in the guide.
-185 of 776 are dead — 24%.
+185 of 776 are dead, so 24%.
 89 components can't be sourced from the guide at all today, 59 of them on printers people are actively building: the thermal fuse on 2.4 and Trident, RaspberryPi4, SKR Mini E3 V2, six different wire gauges, both SDP-SI Gates belt links.

-**Ten names for one part.** The M3x5x4 heat-set insert appears on ten tabs under ten different names — *M3 Threaded Insert*, *M3 Brass Heatstake Inserts*, *M3 Heat Set Inserts (M3x5x4)*, and so on — with four different "recommended" links between them.
+**Multiple names for the same item.** The M3x5x4 heat-set insert appears on 11 tabs under 10 different names — *M3 Threaded Insert*, *M3 Brass Heatstake Inserts*, *M3 Heat Set Inserts (M3x5x4)*, and so on — with four different "recommended" links between them.
 Somebody cross-referencing two tabs has no way to know those are the same bag of inserts.